eugenp/tutorials/spring-di/README.md

 ## Spring Dependency Injection

-This module contains articles about Spring Dependency Injection
+This module contains articles about dependency injection with Spring

 ### Relevant Articles